bio.

 Between 2014 and 2019, I served as Project Lead for the Youth Solutions Program of the UN Sustainable Development Solutions Network (SDSN) directed by Prof. Jeffrey Sachs, working to support innovative startups and promote inclusive innovation policies to achieve the Sustainable Development Goals (SDGs).
 During this period, I also acted as SDSN Youth’s representative in the Global Partnership for Sustainable Development Data.
 From 2012 to 2015, I directed Greening USiena, a student think tank which aimed at mobilising young people to engage with academia for sustainable development, and worked with the University of Siena on the establishment and activities of the SDSN’s Mediterranean chapter.

-Over the years, I have been widely featured as a speaker, writer and consultant on sustainable development, innovation and corporate sustainability themes.
+Over the years, I have been widely featured as a speaker, writer and consultant on sustainable development themes.

 For a detailed list of my current and past activities, please visit my cv page.